Vantiv/applepay-demo-app-swift/README.md

 Following are needed for locally simulating a merchant server for the app to communicate with.

-Execute commands from the Terminal
+Execute commands from the Terminal.

 ### Install Brew